weejayuk/jump.ios/Docs/JUMP Integration Guide.md

 - `+[JRCapture startEngageSigninDialogForDelegate:]`: Starts the Engage social sign-in process for all currently configured social sign-in providers, displaying a list of them initially, and guiding the user through the authentication.
-- `+[JRCapture startEngageSigninDialogOnProvider:withCustomInterfaceOverrides:mergeToken:forDelegate:]`: Starts the
+- `+[JRCapture startEngageSignInDialogOnProvider:withCustomInterfaceOverrides:mergeToken:forDelegate:]`: Starts the
    Engage social sign-in process beginning directly with the specified social sign-in identity provider (skipping the list of configured social sign-in providers)
 - `+[JRCapture startEngageSigninDialogWithConventionalSignin:forDelegate:]`: Start the Engage social sign-in process